agnesoft/adev/projects/astl/README.md

 ## Generator

-The generator is written in Node.js and will output the `astl.hpp` when run in the `astl` directory:
+The generator is written in Node.js and will output the `include/astl.hpp` when run:

 ```
+cd generator
 npm install
 npm start
 ```